Ever notice how your closest friends can sometimes ask for more than you have to give?

 Overcoming reluctance to set boundaries

-If you're anxious about setting boundaries because you don't want to hurt your friend's feelings, know that you’re not alone—many people share this concern!
-It’s important to remember that your feelings and needs are just as valid as anyone else's.
-Start by taking a moment to reflect on what’s bothering you.
+If you're anxious about setting boundaries because you don't want to hurt your friend's feelings, know that you're not alone — many people share this concern!
+It's important to remember that your feelings and needs are just as valid as anyone else's.
+Start by taking a moment to reflect on what's bothering you.

-Get ready for a range of reactions—your friend may need some time to think about what you’ve just said.
+Get ready for a range of reactions — your friend may need some time to think about what you've just said.
 It's okay!
-Explain to them that you are not looking to drive them apart and that you intend to strengthen your friendship.
-So keep in mind that it’s always important to approach such conversations by respecting the other person's honesty and fairness.
+Explain to them that you are not looking to drive them apart, and that you intend to strengthen your friendship.
+So keep in mind that it's always important to have such conversations, to approach them by respecting other people's honesty and fairness.
+As Dale Carnegie wisely said in ‘How to Win Friends and Influence People in the Digital Age,’ "Most people will react favorably to your proposals if they feel that you admire them for being honest, unselfish, and fair."
+This perspective creates a positive atmosphere during your conversation, making it more likely that your friend will understand and appreciate your need for emotional boundaries.

-3 You can emphasize that setting boundaries can help both of you feel more comfortable in the relationship.
+You can emphasize that setting boundaries can help both of you feel more comfortable in the relationship.
 Many people pleasers find it challenging to set new boundaries, as they often prioritize others' needs over their own.
 And remember, it’s perfectly okay to take things slow; you can revisit the conversation as needed.
-By being honest about your needs, you’re not only caring for yourself but also showing your friend that you value a healthy friendship enough to be open and authentic.
+By being honest about your needs, you're not only caring for yourself but also showing your friend that you value a healthy friendship enough to be open and authentic.